ChandaLab/DISC/docs/Manual.md

 <a id="saving_export_dwell"></a>
 ### Exporting dwell analysis
 After clicking `Plots`→`Dwell Time Analysis`, a dialog will open asking if you'd like to export the dwell analysis data to a .csv file for easy importing into Excel or a similar program.
 The data will be formatted as such: the first n columns correspond to the n states identified in every trace across the entire channel.
-These will generally have several thousand rows.
-To the right (beginning at column n+2) is a 3xn matrix consisting of exponential fit data: row 1 = mu for each state, rows 2 and 3 = confidence interval for each state.
+Each of these columns will generally have thousands of rows.
+To the right (beginning at column n + 2) is a 3 x n matrix consisting of exponential fit data: row 1 = mu for each state, rows 2 and 3 = confidence interval for each state.

 <a id="data_format"></a>
 ## Data Format